-To meet the performance outcomes of a no net loss of Cycas megacarpa individuals, and to replace those lost at a 1:2 ratio it is estimated that 4,845 salvaged and propagated Cycas megacarpa will need to be alive within the recipient sites seven (7) years post translocation and preferably five years post the end of maintenance works.
-This includes 2,609 translocated individuals and 2,236 propagated individuals (i.e. 1,118 cycads of the 3,727 individuals within the Disturbance Footprint will be required to be replaced at 1:2).
+To meet the performance outcomes of a no net loss of Cycas megacarpa individuals, and to replace those lost at a 1:2 ratio it is estimated that 14,499 salvaged and propagated Cycas megacarpa will need to be alive within the recipient sites seven (7) years post translocation and preferably five years post the end of maintenance works.
+This includes 5,859 translocated individuals and 8,640 propagated individuals (i.e. 4,320 cycads of the 10,179 individuals within the Disturbance Footprint will be required to be replaced at 1:2).
+The number of individuals alive at the end of the program including net gains is based on the current ratio of individuals to be salvaged, collected and propagated.
+Final counts will be provided within the final translocation plan for Cycas megacarpa.

-To support this requirement and accommodate likely attrition rates, it is estimated that 6,519 seeds will need to be collected and propagated.
-This figure incorporates a 1:2 replacement ratio (for expected fail rates through salvage activities (TBC) and plants that cannot be salvaged (TBC)) as well as anticipated seedling survival in terms of seed viability (70% though the natural viability is likely much lower given the number of seedlings present in the field), strike rate (70%) and survival once planted into the recipient sites (70%).
+To support this requirement and accommodate likely attrition rates, using current numbers of Cycas megacarpa wihtin the disturbance footprint, it is estimated that 25,190 seeds will need to be collected and propagated.
+This figure incorporates a 1:2 replacement ratio (for expected fail rates through salvage activities (2,511) and plants that cannot be salvaged (4,320) as well as anticipated seedling survival in terms of seed viability (70% though the natural viability is likely much lower given the number of seedlings present in the field), strike rate (70%) and survival once planted into the recipient sites (70%).
+It is anticipated that the final seed collection required would be much lower than estimated.

-At least 3,194 propagated individuals will be planted into the recipient sites where they will be monitored and managed for a minimum period of two (2) years post translocation.
+At least 12,343 propagated individuals will be planted into the recipient sites where they will be monitored and managed for a minimum period of two (2) years post translocation.